Type-to-Track: Retrieve Any Object via Prompt-based Tracking: Experimental Results

 \textbf{Datasets and Metrics.} RefCOCO+~\cite{yu2016modeling} and Flickr30k~\cite{flickrentitiesijcv} serve as pre-trained datasets for acquiring a vocabulary of visual-textual concepts~\cite{zareian2021open}.
 The $ext(\cdot)$ operation is not involved in this training step.
 After obtaining a pre-trained model from RefCOCO+ and Flickr30k, we train and evaluate our model for the proposed \textit{Type-to-Track} task on all five scenarios on our \textit{GroOT} dataset and the first-three scenarios for MOT20~\cite{dendorfer2020mot20}.
-The tracking performance is reported in class-agnostic metrics CA-MOTA and CA-IDF1 as in Eqn.~\eqref{eq:mota} and mAP50 as defined in~\cite{dave2020tao}.
+The tracking performance is reported in class-agnostic metrics CA-MOTA, CA-IDF1, and CA-HOTA as in Subsec.~\ref{subsec:metrics} and mAP50 as defined in~\cite{dave2020tao}..

 \textbf{Tokens Production.} $emb(\cdot)$ utilizes RoBERTa~\cite{liu2019roberta} to convert the text input into a sequence of numerical tokens.
 The tokens are fed into the RoBERTa-base model for text encoding using a 12-layer transformer network with 768 hidden units and 12 self-attention heads per layer. $enc(\cdot)$ is implemented using a ResNet-101~\cite{he2016deep} as the backbone to extract visual features from the input image.
 The output of the ResNet is processed by a Deformable DETR encoder~\cite{zhu2021deformable} to generate visual tokens.
 For each dimension, we use sine and cosine functions with different frequencies as positional encodings, similar to ~\cite{wang2021end}.
 A feature resizer combining a list of $(\mathrm{Linear}, \mathrm{LayerNorm}, \mathrm{Dropout})$ is used to map to size $D = 512$ for all token producers.